Skip to main content

 Computer History - The Origins and Evolution of Unix

-Computer History - The Point of No Return: A History of the Computer Mouse
+Computer History - The Mouse: A Point of No Return

 A comprehensive deep-dive into the history and evolution of the computer mouse.
 From Douglas Engelbart’s wooden prototype to modern laser sensors and wireless HID attacks, we explore the tech that changed how we interact with machines - and the security implications of implicit peripheral trust.